Name of France: France

 In most of the Romance languages, France is known by the word "France" or any of its derivatives, for example Francia in Italian and Spanish.
 This is also the origin of its name in English, "France", which derived from Old French.

 In most of the Germanic languages (though notably not in English), France is known as the historical "Land of the Franks", for example Frankreich (Reich of the Franks) in German, Frankrijk (Rijk of the Franks) in Dutch, Frankrike (Rike of the Franks) in Swedish and Norwegian, Frankrig in Danish.

 Meanings of the name France

 The name "France" (and its adjective "French") can have four different meanings which it is important to distinguish in order to avoid ambiguities.
 Its origin is the Germanic word "frank" which means "free" and is also a male name.

 Political meaning

 In a first meaning, "France" means the whole French Republic.
 In that case, "French" refers to the nationality, as it is written on the French ID card: "Nationalité : française".

-The etymology and meaning of the word "France" and "French" have had strong bearings in the abolition of slavery and serfdom in France.
+The etymology and meaning of the word "France" and "French" have had strong bearings in the abolition of slavery and serfdom first in Francia and then in its descendant country France.

 Indeed, in 1315, king Louis X issued an edict reaffirming that slavery was illegal in France by proclaiming that "France signifies freedom", that any slave setting foot on (metropolitan) French ground should be freed.